When the going gets weird, the weird turn pro.Hunter S. Thompson, Fear and Loathing on the Campaign Trail ‘72

 It is increasingly clear, however, that Beijing is unwilling to pump the property sector to fuel economic growth.
 Since 2017 the consistent message out of Beijing has been that houses are ‘for living in, not speculation’.
 This is consistent with theme of common prosperity, but also the stated objective of reducing leverage and financial risk.
 In 2020 the People’s Bank of China and the Ministry of Housing imposed three ‘red lines’ on property developers that required them to control their debt levels.
 Evergrande remains firmly in the ‘red group’.

-Its balance sheet is enormous, with liabilities standing at $305 billion at the end of June 2021, and it is the largest issuer of US dollar-denominated Chinese junk bonds.
+Its balance sheet is enormous, with liabilities standing at US$305 billion at the end of June 2021, and it is the largest issuer of US dollar-denominated Chinese junk bonds.
 Evergrande has made itself too big to fail, and for this reason its demise may be less a product of its financial position and more because of its political position.
-The writing was perhaps on the wall when China’s financial regulator instructed banks to conduct a stress test around an Evergrande failure.5 In September, Evergrande defaulted on a number of bonds while its market capitalisation suggests it will cease to be a going concern before long.
+The writing was perhaps on the wall when China’s financial regulator instructed banks to conduct a stress test around an Evergrande failure.5 In September, Evergrande defaulted on a number of bonds while its market capitalization suggests it will cease to be a going concern before long.

 For many years, investors have worried about the imbalances and latent risks brought about by the rapid growth of China’s property industry and the credit expansion that has underpinned it.
 These are concerns that we share, and we do not invest in Evergrande, nor the equity of any other Chinese property developer.
 Nevertheless, it is a situation we continue to monitor closely.
 Recency bias dictates that many in markets see Evergrande’s troubles as the beginning of China’s ‘Lehman moment’.
 While we have concerns about the risks latent in China’s bloated aggregate balance sheet, we do not yet see evidence that Evergrande’s problems are translating into rising systemic risk.
 Beijing has form with respect to dealing with credit issues, and at the time of writing it appears to be managing the situation.
 There will, of course, be losses and it remains to be seen how these are allocated by the Chinese authorities.
 But the bigger question relates to the broader market and economic consequences of Beijing’s pivot away from using the property sector to manage economic growth.

 A common theme of this note in recent years is that the consensus that prevailed before the global financial crisis across much of the world with respect to how economies and financial markets should be managed is being steadily eroded.
-China always stood apart from this consensus but nevertheless became increasingly integrated into the global economy and financial system through its period of rapid economic growth after joining the World Trade Organisation in 2001.
+China always stood apart from this consensus but nevertheless became increasingly integrated into the global economy and financial system through its period of rapid economic growth after joining the World Trade Organization in 2001.
 With the shift in China’s policy objectives – in particular as it no longer appears to be using the property sector to manage economic growth – it is increasingly probable that China’s economic growth will slow significantly from here.

 China has been the main driver of global growth since the global financial crisis, so a sustained slowdown there will affect global growth and the fortunes of many companies around the world, both directly and indirectly.
 As such, investors can add the evolution of China’s economic model to the list of factors they must grapple with.